 The Jacks or Better multihand poker rankings are the standard combinations in the typical order.
 The royal flush is the highest ranking combination, then the straight flush; four of a kind; full house; flush; straight; three of a kind; two pairs and the lowest valued combination is the pairs with the jacks being the minimum value.

 The pay outs are higher when the maximum of five coins have been bet on a hand.
 There is slight difference between the single hand and multihand pay outs but they generally range from 1 coin up to a high amount of 4 000 coins.
-Make sure you try this tips out the next time you’re playing a game, provided you’re not off trying the blackjack, poker or bingo Canada and other regions currently have on offer.
+Make sure you try this tips out the next time you’re playing a game, provided you’re not off trying the blackjack, poker or bingo for money Canada and other regions currently have on offer.